 Read on as we explore five ways you can stop foreclosure in the Golden State.

-Negotiating with the lender before proceedings begin is one way to stop foreclosure in CA if there is still enough time.
+Negotiating with the lender before proceedings begin is one way to stop foreclosure in California if there is still enough time.
 Your lender may be more open to negotiating with you than you may believe.
 As foreclosures can take years to finalize, an average of 830 days, lenders have a great deal of leeway in giving leniency to borrowers to reorganize their finances and overcome temporary setbacks when possible.
 There are also programs in place that you may qualify for that could offer assistance in times of hardship.

-If you have defaulted on your mortgage loan, a short sale is another way you can stop foreclosure in CA. With the lender’s approval, the home is sold at current market value, even if that is far below the amount still owed on the mortgage.
+If you have defaulted on your mortgage loan, a short sale is another way you can stop foreclosure in California.
+With the lender’s approval, the home is sold at current market value, even if that is far below the amount still owed on the mortgage.
 However, a short sale is impactful on your credit score, and you may not have the immediate ability to attain another mortgage.
 You may also need to consult your tax professional, as second mortgages for uses other than home improvement may now be considered taxable income.

-Filing for a chapter 13 bankruptcy may be a way you can stop foreclosure in CA. For example, suppose you have overcome the circumstances that interrupted your income stream, and you’re now able to arrange a chapter 13.
+Filing for a chapter 13 bankruptcy may be a way you can stop foreclosure in California.
+For example, suppose you have overcome the circumstances that interrupted your income stream, and you’re now able to arrange a chapter 13.
 In that case, you will be restructuring your debt, making your regular mortgage payments along with payments on the arrearage, typically for a period of up to five years.
 Chapter 7, on the other hand, will give you a little breather while you stall payments temporarily and play catch up.

 Deed In Lieu

-Signing the mortgage back over to the lender and walking away, known as a deed in lieu, is another way you can stop foreclosure in CA, satisfying the loan.
+Signing the mortgage back over to the lender and walking away, known as a deed in lieu, is another way you can stop foreclosure in California, satisfying the loan.
 However, you should be aware that junior liens, such as equity loans attached to the property through the deed, are undesirable to the lender and may prevent you from taking this route.
 In this scenario, foreclosure is more favorable for the lender because it will wipe out those existing debts.
 A lender will not act upon this option without your reaching out in writing and stating to the lender that you’re making this offer voluntarily.

 Homesmith Group Can Help

-Selling your home directly to Homesmith Group may be the best way you can stop foreclosure in CA. It is crucial that whatever action you intend to take is taken quickly to avoid paying the heavy penalties associated with a foreclosure for years to come, and Homesmith Group is poised to step in and help you immediately.
+Selling your home directly to Homesmith Group may be the best way you can stop foreclosure in California.
+It is crucial that whatever action you intend to take is taken quickly to avoid paying the heavy penalties associated with a foreclosure for years to come, and Homesmith Group is poised to step in and help you immediately.
 We will provide you with a guaranteed closing date, often in a matter of a few weeks or less.
 If you are not ready to move, we are happy to arrange a leaseback at fair terms; the direct buyers at Homesmith Group will work with you to help make the transition as smooth as possible for you and your family.
 Selling directly to Homesmith Group is a quick and easy process; you avoid paying high real estate commissions, the expenses of listing and marketing the property, the hassles of showings, and there is no need to worry about making any repairs.

 A direct buyer from Homesmith Group will lay out all of the numbers for you because our goal is to be certain you agree that our offer is fair.
 We do this at Homesmith Group because we want you to feel good about the deal long after closing.
 Why not see how much Homesmith Group will pay for your house right now, as-is for cash?
 Contact Homesmith Group today at (855) HOMESMITH (466-3764).